dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 process.

 The difference between the moment before and after some phenomenon's maximal extent is infinitessimal.
-This is the task left to the fox crossing the ice in hexagrams 63 & 64.
+Discerning this is the task left to the fox crossing the ice in hexagrams 63 and 64.
 When the energies reinforcing systems of norms are resonant, this ice representing the forms of the existing order may reinforce itself.
 To benefit from the apparent certainty of the existing order is expedient; to exude confidence in the overgrown shadow of creeping tail risk is foolish.
 That said, no one actually respects an obsequious sycophant.
 As useful as they may be, if their values are baseless, their lack of ethical fortitude will eventually render moot any potential gain their servile calculations may appear to offer.

   - the receptive: for the waves rolling in, the receptive are the forces (of the shore) acting on each to deconstruct their form and